 To have the parameters passed to the target method inside a request message body,

-use the Request Body pane or have them inserted in the request from a local file.
+use the Request Body pane or have them inserted in the request from a

 - To specify the parameters explicitly, choose the Text option and type the parameters and values in the text box.